-Not only that but Ccleaner simply offers more, a one-stop shop.
-I don't deny you'll find a niche and are probably good at what you do once people can work out what that is but you're no replacement for Ccleaner.
+Ccleaner simply offers more, a one-stop shop.
+I don't deny you'll find a niche and are probably good at what you do once people can work out precisely what that is but you're no replacement for Ccleaner.
 That's like offering up Abiword as a replacement for the full MS Office suite.

 I have been using Bleachbit for years on Linux and I only dared to use this software on Windows 10 about two years ago... my disc C: was two-thirds full although I regularly use Ccleaner.
 I was wondering if Bleachbit could free up more space harmlessly...